alexisphilip/lighty-datepicker/README.md

 ## Usage

 It is very simple.
-Simply include `lighty-datepicker.js` or `lighty-datepicker.min.js` and add `light-datepicker` class to the `input` element.
+Simply include `lighty-datepicker.js` or `lighty-datepicker.min.js` and add `lighty-datepicker` class to the `input` element.

 ```html